UoB-COMSM0166/2025-group-12/README.md

 </table>

 Accordingly, the deliberate ordering of plant species—balancing individual strengths and weaknesses—constitutes a pivotal design variable in defensive architecture.
+There are many others plants we have designed in the game; they are left for players to discover.

 ### 5. Resource Inheritance and Strategic Conservation